Real Christmas Trees Buying Guide

 Live Christmas Tree Safety and Care

 Keeping your tree hydrated is the key to maintaining a healthy, vibrant display throughout the holiday season.
-Trees can consume as much as a gallon or more of water per day, depending on the type and size of the tree.
+Trees can consume as much as a gallon or more of water per day, depending on the type and size.
 Make sure your stand has enough depth to keep the base of the trunk submerged in water at all times.

 - Check water daily and make sure that the base of the tree is always covered.